c17hawke/DVC_NLP_Project/docs/data_prep.md

     |-test.tsv
 ```

-- We are choosing only three tagsin the xml data - 1. row Id, 2. title and body 3.
+- We are choosing only three tags in the xml data - 1. row Id, 2. title and body 3.
 Tags
 (Stackoverflow Tags specific to python)